medwards-sound/simple_tuner/README.md

 ![screenshot](screenshots/simple_tuner_screenshot.png)<br />

-Simple tuner app for guitar.
+Simple Tuner is a simple Android app for guitar tuning.
-Utilizes AAudio high performance audio API for Android.
-Will only run on Android 8 and higher.
+It utilizes AAudio high performance audio API for Android (will only run on Android 8 and higher).

 The tuner will identify a note being played into the microphone and highlight the corresponding guitar string if it matches a note within the user selected tuning.
 Additionally, the app allows